Since the retail giant announced plans to continue acquiring startups, we took a data-driven look at 11 possible contenders.

 As mentioned above, Walmart has filed patents surrounding robotics for inventory management and shelf stocking.
 It also recently expanded a partnership with Bossa Nova robotics, and is developing a fully unmanned store through its new subsidiary Code Eight.
 Amazon acquired warehouse automation startup Kiva Robotics in 2012, and a similar deal could help power Walmart’s inventory operations going forward.

-At the same time, a robotics acquisition may not be neccessary for Walmart — thus far, Walmart has relied on partnerships and supports in-house AI initiatives.
+At the same time, a robotics acquisition may not be necessary for Walmart — thus far, Walmart has relied on partnerships and supports in-house AI initiatives.

 Disclosed funding: $118M